 |2005||Iffraaj||9/4||Michael Jarvis||Philip Robinson|

 About the Wokingham Stakes

-Immediately following the Diamond Jubilee Stakes on the final day of Royal Ascot is another six furlong race, the Wokingham Stakes.
+Immediately following the Platinum Jubilee Stakes on the final day of Royal Ascot is another six furlong race, the Wokingham Stakes.
 The ultra-competitive handicap regularly features fields of 25+, giving punters the potential to scoop a big winner as the five day festival nears a close.
 With it being a heritage handicap, the race offers a purse much larger than a standard handicap affair (£175,000) while also being open to any horse with an official rating no higher than 110.

 For those of you who live close to Ascot, or are British geography boffins, you might be aware that Wokingham is a market town west of the racecourse.
 This is the inspiration for the race name, rather than honouring the first two-time champion in the late 1800s who was coincidentally called Wokingham.
 At the time of its inception in 1813, the event was divided into several different classes before merging into a single race in 1874.

 There was a very rare sight in the 2017 Wokingham Stakes, an eight-year-old winner.
 Out Do’s surprise 25/1 victory was the first time in decades that a horse so old managed to beat the rest.
 Previously the oldest nag first past the post, in the modern era at least, was seven-year-old Selhurstpark Flyer during a successful title defence.

 Having bettered his younger rivals before, Out Do returned to Ascot 12 months later and was the only nine-year-old among the Wokingham field.
 The chestnut gelding rather showed his age on this occasion though as he wound up finishing dead last.